Aarhus University Seal

 English

-• At least one larger free written assignment of at least 10 ECTS (e.g. a Bachelor’s Project).
+At least one larger free written assignment (e.g. Bachelor’s project) 10

 French